silnrsi/pysilfont/docs/scripts.md

 Look in UFOcopyMeta.py for a full list of metadata copied.
 Note that only fontinfo.plist is updated; the target font is not normalized.

-Also UFOsyncMeta does not use Pysilfont's backup mechanism for fonts.
+Also UFOcopyMeta does not use Pysilfont's backup mechanism for fonts.

 ---
 ####  UFOexportAnchors